pakrym/jab/README.md

 ## Features

 - No runtime dependency, safe to use in libraries
-- Transient, Singleton service registration
+- Transient, Singleton, Scoped service registration
 - Factory registration
 - Instance registration
 - IEnumerable resolution